Sea level rise in Venice: Adaptation measures

-In addition to MOSE, other protective measures have been implemented.
-Notably, transparent glass barriers have been installed around St. Mark's Basilica to shield it from flooding.
-These 1.2-meter-high barriers protect the basilica against flood levels up to two meters, helping to preserve the historic landmark.
-Piazza San Marco, one of the lowest points in Venice, has been raised multiple times to prevent flood damage but has now reached the maximum elevation possible without altering its architectural stylie.
-Additionally, upgraded drainage systems have been installed to mitigate flooding; while they have reduced water accumulation, they have not fully prevented it.
+Other measures like transparent glass barriers have been installed around St. Mark's Basilica to shield it from flooding.
+These 1.2-meter-high barriers protect the basilica against flood levels up to two meters.
+Piazza San Marco, one of the lowest points in Venice, has been raised multiple times to prevent flood damage but has now reached the maximum elevation possible without altering its architectural style.
+Upgraded drainage systems have been installed to mitigate flooding; while they have reduced water accumulation, they cannot fully prevented it.